 Android devices are more susceptible to hacks, but iPhones aren’t entirely safe either.
 So stay on the lookout for these signs above.
-They are the most common symptoms that will let you know that your phone has been hacked.
+They are the most common symptoms that will let you know that your mobile device has been hacked.
 Individually, they don’t necessarily indicate that a hack took place, but if your phone shows several of them, you can tell that your phone has a virus or has been the target of a hack.
 We’re going to explain the why’s and how’s now.

 Your device is slowing down or heating up, or draining the battery for no reason

 There are several reasons why your phone could slow down, heat up, or start gobbling up energy.

 On the other hand, if you haven’t carried out any OS (Operating System) updates recently and you’re not running any resource-intensive apps, you should start worrying.
 This may be a sign that there’s malware running in the background.
 For example, hackers may be using your phone to mine cryptocurrency, which is a resource-intensive process.

 That’s why you should check which apps are running, how much memory they’re using, and how much free space exists on your device.
-If you can’t find the reason, hackers may have infected your phone.
+If you can’t find the reason, you have had your phone hacked.